goober99/lisp-gui-examples/examples/eql5/tutorial.md

 ![Screenshot](../../screenshots/eql5-fusion.png?raw=true "Fusion style")

-The scale of 20 to 20,000 is so large that 440 doesn't appear to move the slider at all.
+The scale of 20 to 20,000 is so large that 440 barely appears to move the slider at all.
 Ideally, 440 would fall about the middle of the slider.
 To achieve this, let's use a logarithmic scale.